-The Powerspread requires a double acting supply to raise and lower the discharge door & a single / double acting supply to operate the drop down impeller function.
+The Powerspread requires a double acting supply to raise and lower the discharge door.
 If the machine is equipped with an optional anti-bridge kit, a further double acting supply is required.

 If the quick release couplings are not compatible with the tractor, change to suitable connectors for the required application.
 If the tractor is fitted with a flow control valve, adjust to minimum flow rate.